Kai1514/student/navigation/about.md

 Everything for me, as for many others, revolves around family and faith.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
+- According to my family, I am almost fully Filipino with traces of Chinese and Spanish
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
+- My family is pretty big as I have 3 younger siblings, Maggie (10), Aria (5), and Micah (3).
+My name to my family is Malachi or Kai.
 - The gallery of pics has some of my family, fun, culture and faith memories.

 <comment>